How to Become a Medical Office Assistant

 Medical office assistants need to be organized yet also personable, as they interact with others throughout the workday.
 The employer will assume a candidate has computer skills, including familiarity with basic word programs and spreadsheet functions.
 An MOA must be willing to learn new systems and methods, such as how to work with specific scheduling and billing software common to most medical practices.
 As in virtually all medically related jobs, attention to detail is a must.

 All but the smallest of private medical practices have a small hierarchy of office staff.
 Over time, experienced people in the pyramid need to leave work for one reason or another.
 Many employers prefer to move an existing employee into an empty spot and hire a new entry-level person.
 To be chosen for such advancement, an MOA needs to be competent and confident.
 Promotions will often include supervising other people, so demonstrating good people skills on a regular basis also helps an MOA stand out to supervisors.

 If you would like to gain the necessary education to become a medical office assistant, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the May 2011 Bureau of Labor Statistics report, the average MOA’s salary is $32,430 per year.
-The middle fifty percent of MOAs earn between $25,660 and $37,660 per year.
-The range of salaries nationally is approximately $15,000 - $55,000.
+According to the Bureau of Labor Statistics, the average MOA’s salary is $31,220 per year.
+The middle fifty percent of MOAs earn between $25,500 and $36,070 per year.
 Salaries improve with more experience and/or education, and also according to geography.
 Those living in larger cities and towns, particularly along both coasts, will earn more.
 The top three employers for MOAs are doctors’ offices, hospitals and dentists' offices.

 Available positions for MOAs are increasing, driven by the ongoing retirement of the baby boom generation and general increases in population.
-Many medical practices are converting to electronic health records, which often precipitates the need for additional staffing, improving prospects particularly for those who are computer-savvy.
+The Bureau of Labor Statistics projects a 29% growth in jobs for medical office assistants, which is far faster than average.